All Alternatives

 Why Teams Look for Lakera Guard Alternatives

-Enterprise pricing after Palo Alto acquisition
+Enterprise pricing after the Check Point acquisition

 External API dependency adds 50-200ms per call